FedericoPonzi/tlaplus-formatter/README.md

 Because it uses SANY underneath (TLC's parser), your spec needs to first succeed SANY's parsing process; otherwise the formatter won't be able to reformat your file.

+## Acknowledgments

+This project uses [prettier4j](https://github.com/opencastsoftware/prettier4j) by Opencast Software, which does the heavy lifting of implementing the Wadler-Lindig pretty-printing algorithm in Java.